 Hart County, Kentucky

-Currently the Hart County Seat is situated in Munfordville additionally, the county government website is www.hartcounty.ky.gov
+The County Seat is located in Munfordville additionally, the county government website is www.hartcounty.ky.gov

-Cities and towns to be found in Hart County comprise of Bonnieville, Hardyville, Horse Cave, Munfordville, Rowletts, Uno.
+Cities and towns located in the County include Bonnieville, Hardyville, Horse Cave, Munfordville, Rowletts, Uno.

 Hart County vital records can be found at the Kentucky Department of Health (VDH) Office of Vital Records which has copies for of birth & deathe certificates (1911 - present), marriage licenses & divorce decrees (since June 1958).
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Kentucky for current fees and application process.